-All new members of staff, including newly-qualified teachers and teaching assistants, will be given an induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, e-safety and familiarisation with the safeguarding and child protection policy, behaviour for learning policy, staff code of conduct, systems and processes for CME and Keeping Children Safe in Education: Statutory Guidance for Academies and Colleges, Part One (September 2021), and other related policies.

-The Designated Safeguarding Lead will undergo updated child protection training for DSLs every two years and in addition to formal training, their knowledge and skills will be refreshed at least annually.

-All staff members will undergo safeguarding and child protection training (whole-academy training) which is regularly updated.

-All local governors must undergo governor specific online awareness training at least every two years and core safeguarding training at least annually.

-Staff members who miss the whole-academy training will be required to undertake other relevant training to make up for it, e.g. by joining another academy's whole-academy training or completing online modules identified by the DSL as appropriate.

-We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy.
-The Designated Safeguarding Lead will provide at least an annual briefing to the academy on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews.

-The academy leaders will maintain accurate records of staff induction and training.
+- 9.2 All new members of staff, including newly-qualified teachers and teaching assistants, will be given an induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, e-safety and familiarisation with the safeguarding and child protection policy, behaviour for learning policy, staff code of conduct, systems and processes for CME and Keeping Children Safe in Education: Statutory Guidance for Academies and Colleges, Part One (September 2021), and other related policies. - 9.3 The DSL will undergo updated child protection training for DSLs every two years and in addition to formal training, their knowledge and skills will be refreshed at least annually. - 9.4 All staff members will undergo safeguarding and child protection training (whole-academy training) which is regularly updated. - 9.5 All local governors must undergo governor specific online awareness training at least every two years and core safeguarding training at least annually. - 9.6 Staff members who miss the whole-academy training will be required to undertake other relevant training to make up for it, e.g. by joining another academy's whole-academy training or completing online modules identified by the DSL as appropriate. - 9.7 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
+They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy. - 9.8 The DSL will provide at least an annual briefing to the academy on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews. - 9.9 The academy leaders will maintain accurate records of staff induction and training.

-11. Establishing a safe environment in which children can learn and develop
+10 | Establishing a Safe Environment in which Children Can Learn and Develop

-We recognise that because of our day to day contact with pupils, we are well placed to observe the outward signs of abuse.
-We therefore establish a safe environment where pupils feel secure and are encouraged to talk openly and are listened to.

-We are thoroughly committed to teaching all our pupils about risks and place emphasis on them learning about how to minimise risk.
-This is done through our PSHE/RSE programme and through the academy engaging in national and local initiatives such as; anti-bullying awareness days, e-safety programmes, and other programmes which raise their awareness and increase their understanding.
+- 10.1 We recognise that because of our day to day contact with pupils, we are well placed to observe the outward signs of abuse.
+We therefore establish a safe environment where pupils feel secure and are encouraged to talk openly and are listened to. - We are thoroughly committed to teaching all our pupils about risks and place emphasis on them learning about how to minimise risk.
+This is done through our PSHE/RSE Programme, our Safeguarding Curriculum, input from external agencies such as the Police and assemblies.